Sir Hugh Palliser

 A single man, he had one illegitimate son, George Thomas, who became the naval storekeeper at Halifax, and whose removal by commodore Sir Charles Douglas was instrumental in that officer’s recall in February 1785.
 There was no doubt that Palliser was a capable and brave officer, but his support of the unpopular Tory ministry of Lord North led to his manipulation by the first lord of the Admiralty, Lord Sandwich, who used him as a tool to attack the Whig Keppel.
 He was a fine administrator who worked well with Lord Sandwich, spoke for him in the Commons, and stood by him in various political crises.
 His humble birth counted against him in terms of style, education and behaviour and perhaps resulted in his being easily offended.
 Admiral Earl St. Vincent thought well of him despite their conflicting political views and the fact that he was seen as the Earl of Sandwich’s right-hand man.

-In the mid 1770’s he received approximately five thousand guineas from the will of Admiral Sir Charles Saunders.
+In 1775 he received approximately five thousand guineas, equating to about £750,000 in today’s money, from the will of Admiral Sir Charles Saunders.
 Until 1773 he spelt his name as Pallisser.
-He was a friend of Captain William Locker and Mark Robinson, and Admiral Samuel Goodall, and prior to their disagreement in 1778 had been on good terms with Keppel, with whom he was a joint beneficiary of Saunders’ will.
-He was also an early and long-standing patron of James Cook to such an extent that he erected a monument to the great navigator’s memory in his estate at Vache Park.
-He was the MP for Scarborough from 1774-9, and for Huntingdon from 1780-4.
+He was a friend of Captain William Locker, Captain Mark Robinson, and Admiral Samuel Goodall, and prior to their disagreement in 1778 had been on good terms with Keppel, with whom he had been a joint beneficiary of Saunders’ will.
+He was also an early and long-standing patron of James Cook, to such an extent that he erected a monument to the great explorer’s memory in his estate at Vache Park.
+He was the M.P. for Scarborough from 1774-9, having offered himself for election but then declined a contest in that town two years previously, and was later the M.P. for Huntingdon from 1780-4.